Citrix Managed Desktops

 With this option, organizations in the U.S., the E.U., and Asia/Pacific can deploy the VMs in four Azure locations globally: U.S. East, U.S. West, West Europe, and Australia East (and more to come soon).
 The workload locations combined with 11 global points of presence of Citrix Gateway service in Azure helps optimize the experience of HDX delivery.
 Once the user reaches the Gateway PoP, then the traffic is redirected to the closest workload location over the superfast Azure backbone.

 Citrix is now enabling customers and partners, the capability to use their own Azure subscription along with Citrix Managed Desktops.
-Now customers and partners alike have the flexibility to use any Azure region or VM type as well as the option of leveraging reserved instance pricing from Microsoft.
+Now customers and partners alike have the flexibility to use any Azure region or VM type in addition to the option of applying reserved instance pricing from Microsoft.

 The standard deployment model and authentication flow would be as follows: